Chairs, centres and research groups

 Database of Vascular Plants of Canada (VASCAN)

-VASCAN is a new database on vascular plants in Canada, created by the Canadensys network.
-It has received 5-year funding from the Canada Foundation for Innovation (CFI) for its initial development.
+VASCAN is a new database on vascular plants in Canada, created by the Canadiensys network.
+It has received a 5-year funding from the Canada Foundation for Innovation (CFI).

-The mission of Canadensys is to make the information in Canadian universities available to everyone, by linking distributed databases with other biodiversity information networks, such as the Canadian Biodiversity Information Facility (CBIF) and the Global Biodiversity Information Facility (GBIF).
+The mission of Canadensys is to make the information contained in the biological collections of Canadian universities freely accessible, by linking a network of distributed databases compatible with other biodiversity information networks, such as the Canadian Biodiversity Information Facility (CBFI) and the Global Biodiversity Information Facility (GBFI).

 During its initial phase, the network will focus on 3 diverse groups of organisms, all with significant ecological and economic importance: plants, insects and fungi.
 The latter two are also among the least well-known and inventoried groups.